sakachin2/Ahsv/README_en.txt

       Connect thru WiFi access point with known IP address.
       Or connect by WiFi Direct it reaches about a few 10 meters, it is available from android 4.
-   For device with NFC attachment, Bluetooth or Wi-Fi Direct connection starts by closing the part of NFC tag in the range of 10 cm.
+   For device with NFC attachment on <=Android-9, Bluetooth or Wi-Fi Direct connection starts by closing the part of NFC tag in the range of 10 cm.
    (Note)Support of mixed use of Wi-Fi and Wi-Fi Direct depends device type.
          It may cause too slow response or disturb telephone function.

+V122 2020/12/06 revision for Android10.
 V121 2020/06/07 revision for Android9.
 V100 2013/01/30